twitter/communitynotes/content/ranking-notes.md

 The resulting scores that we use for each note are the note intercept terms i_n.
 These scores on our current data give an approximately Normal distribution, where notes with the highest and lowest intercepts tend to have factors closer to zero.

-We currently set the thresholds to achieve a “Currently Rated Helpful” label at 0.40, including less than 10% of the notes, and our threshold to achieve a “Currently Rated Not Helpful” label at –0.08.
+We currently set the thresholds to achieve a “Helpful” label at 0.40, including less than 10% of the notes, and our threshold to achieve a “Not Helpful” label at –0.08.
 However, these are far from set in stone and the way we generate status labels from note scores will evolve over time.

 This approach has a few nice properties: